alan-agius4/ngcc-node-error/README.md

 # ngcc-node-error
-This is a reproduction of the `Node does not exist error` in NGC.
+This is a reproduction of the `Node does not exist error` in NGCC.
 This is thrown when a direct or transitive dependency is missing.

-For example in this reproduction, when trying to process @angular/material/progress-bar it is failing, because this depends on @angular/material/core, and the later on @angular/cdk.
-However, @angular/cdk is not installed.
+For example in this reproduction, when trying to process `@angular/material/progress-bar` it is failing, because this depends on `@angular/material/core`, and the later on `@angular/cdk`.
+However, `@angular/cdk` is not installed.

 To run the reproduction;
 ```